Eddy Waller: Television

 In 1955, Waller became Rusty Lee, the saddle partner to actor Douglas Kennedy in the short-lived television series, Steve Donovan, Western Marshal.
-After that, he appeared in several A-westerns and television programs and was a semi-regular as Mose Shell, the dedicated stagecoach driver, in nineteen episodes of the NBC western series, Laramie, with John Smith and Robert Fuller.
+After that, he appeared in several A-westerns and television programs and was a semi-regular as Mose Shell, the dedicated stagecoach driver, in nineteen episodes of the NBC western series Laramie, with John Smith and Robert Fuller.

 Waller had a supporting role in the 1957-1958 syndicated series, Casey Jones starring Alan Hale, Jr. Waller played "Red Rock", the train conductor of Casey's Cannonball Express.
 He also played John Finney in the 1960-1961 miniseries Daniel Boone, which ran as part of Walt Disney Presents.

 Death

 Waller died of a stroke in Los Angeles, California, at the age of eighty-eight.
 He was buried in Forest Lawn Memorial Park (Hollywood Hills).
-His wife of forty-nine years of marriage, Doris M. Waller (1902-1977), had died in January 1977.
+His wife of forty-nine years, Doris M. Waller (1902-1977), had died in January 1977.